Breast Augmentation Perth

 The implants are inserted through a small incision made under the breast in the fold where the breast meets the chest wall.
 As such, they are rarely visible post-surgery and do fade with time.
 Incisions around the nipple or in the armpit are discouraged.

-A carefully planned and performed procedure can deliver results that look natural.
+A carefully planned and performed breast enlargement procedure can deliver results that look natural.
 Choosing an experienced surgeon is incredibly important to get the results you want.
 Prior to the procedure, we take the time to explain the process and answer your questions.
 We also consider your height, weight, and the natural size and shape of your breasts.
 This allows us to choose an appropriate implant and position it correctly for natural looking results.

 Breasts begin to sag and lose their firmness after many years.
 This can be exacerbated by pregnancy, breast feeding, weight loss and weight gain.
 The elastin/collagen structure also starts to break down with the aging process.

 Natural breasts of the same size and weight will begin to sag the same as an implant would.
 Even with breast augmentation surgery, it is still important to wear a quality, supportive bra that fits well.
-One thing to note is that getting excessively large implants can result in premature sagging.
+One thing to note is that getting excessively large breast implants can result in premature sagging.

 There is a common misconception that implants need to be replaced every 10 years, but this is not true.
 The CORE study published by Mentor in the US stated an 8% rupture rate at 10 years based on MRI findings.
 However, implants may last a lifetime.
 Many manufacturers give a lifetime guarantee on their product.
 Dr Cooper encourages yearly check-ups for 10 years with regular ultrasounds to exclude a rupture.
 It is important to note that a rupture is often a silent event in that it is not noticed by the patient.

-The commonest reason for needing another operation is a change of size, usually to a bigger size.
+The commonest reason for needing another breast enhancement operation is a change of size, usually to a bigger size.
 That is why it is important to choose the right size in the first instance.
 Other reasons for reoperation include capsular contracture, implant malposition, rupture of the implant and subsequent breast droop.

 This is a recognised condition where the breasts are of uneven size with a narrow base, often a tight lower pole and a protuberant areola.
 Different sized and shaped implants are routinely used.
 Dr Cooper has expertise in the management of this difficult condition.